Cattlemen's Steakhouse: History

 The restaurant was established as Cattlemen's Cafe in 1910.
 At that time, it fed cowboys and ranchers in the Stockyards City area.
 Stockyards City was a major meat processing area and that location exported meat to the Eastern United States.
 In 1926, H.V.
 “Homer” Paul took ownership of the restaurant.
 During Prohibition, it served home-brewed "liquid delights".
 In 1929, Henry “Hank” Frey took ownership.
 His family also worked at the restaurant, his wife Gertrade as a waitress and his brother and brother-in-law as waiters.
 During Christmas Eve of 1945 at the Biltmore Hotel, Hank Frey lost it in a craps game to Gene Wade.
 Wade and his father renovated the restaurant and made it open 24 hours.
 Since then, it has returned to regular hours.
 In the early to mid 1950s, it became Cattleman's Drive-In, but by 1957, it became Cattlemen's Steakhouse.
 In 1990, Dick Stubbs bought the restaurant from the Wade family.

 Building

 The original building appears like a diner and has two counters and red vinyl booths.
 There is a steakhouse side with two dining rooms called The Hereford and The Angus.
 The interior maintains a similar appearance since 1945.
 The interior is decorated with cowboy art.
 Some believe that the building is haunted.

 Menu

 The steaks are naturally-aged and charcoal-broiled and from Midwest-raised, corn-fed cattle.
 The grade is either USDA Prime or Choice Grades.

 For breakfast, the restaurant serves steak and eggs and offers calf brain and eggs.

 The restaurant is also known for its lamb fries which are made from fried lamb testicles and is one of its best-selling appetizers.
-In modern times, the restaurant purchases 25,000 to 30,000 pounds per year.
+As of 2023, the restaurant purchases 25,000 to 30,000 pounds per year.

-The restaurant also serves steak soup featuring bull penis and pie.
+The restaurant also serves steak soup featuring bull penis, and pie.